Texas Cowboys

 The Texas Cowboys is an honorary student service organization at the University of Texas at Austin.
 The organization was founded in 1922 with the purpose of serving the University of Texas and maintaining Smokey the Cannon.
 It is considered one of the "oldest and most elite student organizations" at the university.
-Among its alumni are national politicians, two Texas Governors, prominent businessmen, and professional athletes.
+Among its alumni are national politicians, two Texas governors, prominent businessmen, and professional athletes.

 Purpose

 Several Cowboys fire Smokey the Cannon on the sideline.

 The Texas Cowboys serve as ambassadors of the University of Texas and are present at numerous significant university-sponsored events.
 They are most well-known for their responsibility keeping and maintaining Smokey the Cannon, which is present at all Texas Longhorns home football games.

 History

 In 1922, two students at the University of Texas at Austin decided to form a club.
 These two men were head cheerleader Arno Nowotny and Longhorn Band president Bill McGill.
-In 1922, forty men from all aspects of campus life were chosen by McGill and Nowotny to be the first Texas Cowboys.
+In 1922, 40 men from all aspects of campus life were chosen by McGill and Nowotny to be the first Texas Cowboys.
 Throughout its nearly 100 years of existence, becoming a Texas Cowboy became a high honor to its members.

-In 1953 Smokey the Cannon was created by The University of Texas at Austin's mechanical engineering lab in response to the shotgun blasts often heard at the Red River Rivalry and was then presented in 1954 to the University of Texas by the Texas Cowboys.
+In 1953 Smokey the Cannon was created by the university's mechanical engineering lab in response to the shotgun blasts often heard at the Red River Rivalry and was then presented in 1954 to the University of Texas by the Texas Cowboys.
 That same year, the Cowboys began their involvement with and support of The Arc of the Capital Area.

-In 1955 Smokey was modified to shoot twin 10-gauge shotgun shells and the revision was renamed "Smokey II" which you can find a replica at the Texas Cowboys Pavilion and the original in the Denius Hall of Fame at the North Endzone of the DKR Memorial Stadium.
-Smokey II served the University well until 1988.
+In 1955 Smokey was modified to shoot twin 10-gauge shotgun shells and the revision was renamed "Smokey II".
+A replica can be found at the Texas Cowboys Pavilion; the original is in the Denius Hall of Fame in the north endzone of the DKR Memorial Stadium.
+Smokey II was used until 1988.

-On the Monday following the assassination of President John F. Kennedy in 1963, Smokey fired a 21-gun salute to the fallen President during the climactic moment in a public ceremony in front of the state Capitol building.
+On the Monday following the assassination of President John F. Kennedy in 1963, Smokey fired a 21-gun salute to the fallen president during the climactic moment in a public ceremony in front of the state capitol.

-In 1988, Smokey III, a civil war replica cannon standing six feet tall, weighing 1,200 pounds, and fires four 10-gauge shotgun shells was constructed by Lupton Machine and remains in service to this day.
+In 1988, Smokey III, a Civil War-replica cannon standing six feet tall, weighing 1,200 pounds, and firing four 10-gauge shotgun shells was constructed by Lupton Machine and remains in service to this day.

-In 2019, the University of Texas at Austin suspended the Texas Cowboys spirit group from campus for six years following an investigation into alleged hazing during a retreat in 2018, where new members were subjected to physical brutality, forced ingestion of unwanted substances, and coerced consumption of alcohol.
+In 2019, the University of Texas suspended the Texas Cowboys spirit group from campus for six years following an investigation into alleged hazing during a retreat in 2018, where new members were subjected to physical brutality, forced ingestion of unwanted substances, and coerced consumption of alcohol.